Search by Keyword

 The Beatles then filed into the control room to have a listen to what they had just recorded, but not being too impressed.
 "YOU were very good, Bill," George Martin told Billy Preston, insinuating that he was the only one who did a good job, this resulted in laughter all around as well as Ringo agreeing, "Bill, you were just great!"
 After one take that was clearly too fast, a seated George Harrison asks, "Well, should we have another ciggy, another cup of tea or some wine?"
 After he's told "No" from the control room and the recording light immediately turns on, George says "Oh, already," stands up and then quickly counts off "take 11," "One, two, three, four."
 The take that followed ended up becoming the basis for both the single and album, although the rehearsed coda was not played due to Ringo forgetting to come back in after the break near the song's conclusion.
 After Paul sings his iconic “oooh,” George states, "We missed that end, didn't we?"
 "I thought you were going on," George Martin stated, adding, "Do you want to end it like that?"
 Ringo replied, "Just plug it on - the best end we did."

 Although this flubbed ending propelled them into multiple new recorded versions of the song, the above mentioned take was ultimately deemed the best.
-One of the later recordings included a rendition featuring pseudo-German lyrics throughout, acknowledging the Jackie Lomax influence with the phrase, “Yah, that's good, Jackie,” with a final verse in mock French.
+One of the later recordings this day included a further rendition featuring pseudo-German lyrics, acknowledging the Jackie Lomax influence with the phrase, “Yah, that's good, Jackie,” with a final verse in mock French.
 While very entertaining and eventually gracing various bootleg releases, it was obvious that they had previously recorded the definitive version of the song on this day and were celebrating that event in a rather unconventional way.
 Upon re-entering the control room for further listening, they discussed better parts of different takes.
 George Martin suggested, "We could always edit," to which John humorously replied, "Edit?
 You're talking to The Bootles!"

 The next day, January 28th, 1969, brought further refinements to many of their new songs at Apple Studios, George Martin being present on this day as well as Glyn Johns and Alan Parsons.
 The Beatles also spent time on a newly written Harrison composition entitled “Something,” its composer asking for lyrical suggestions from his band-mates.
 However, this turned out to be a productive session, the released rendition of “Don't Let Me Down” being recorded on this day minus some simple overdubs that would be incorporated into the mix later.